The Vancouver International Boat Show takes place in February at BC Place and at the marina at Granville Island. Hundreds of boats are for sale.

 Boat Show Hours and Admission

-In 2025 the Vancouver International Boat Show runs from Wednesday, January 29th, until Sunday, February 2nd.
-Hours of operation are from 10:00 am to 8:00 pm from Wednesday to Saturday, and from 10:00 am to 3:00 pm on the Sunday.
+This year’s Vancouver International Boat Show ran from Wednesday, January 29th, until Sunday, February 2nd.
+Hours of operation were from 10:00 am to 8:00 pm from Wednesday to Saturday, and from 10:00 am to 3:00 pm on the Sunday.

-Note: The Granville Island Floating Show is only open until 5:30 pm from Wednesday to Saturday and until 5:00 pm on the Sunday.
+Note: The Granville Island Floating Show was only open until 5:30 pm from Wednesday to Saturday and until 5:00 pm on the Sunday.

 Admission to the event typically includes all show activities including educational seminars and live entertainment.
 Admission also includes access to both the outdoor floating show at the marina at Granville Island and the indoor show at BC Place Stadium.

 Want to learn about BC’s maritime history, and see some really cool vintage boats, then check out the Vancouver Maritime Museum.
-TIP: If you use the promo code BESTVANCOUVER you’ll save 25% on admission.
+TIP: You’ll save 25% on admission if you use the promo code BESTVANCOUVER.
 Also, Heritage Harbour is at the waterfront just a short walk from the museum.
-Admission to it is free and the place is home to some beautiful vintage vessels!
+Admission to it is free and the place is home to some beautiful vintage vessels.

 Regular Admission Prices

-Tickets are available online in 2025.
+Tickets for this year’s boat show were available online.
 There are usually different types of passes to choose from, each of which are valid for between one, two and all five days.

-Online ticket prices in January 2025 are as follows:
+Online ticket prices in January 2025 were as follows:

 Discounted Ticket Offers